In the Book of Mormon, there is this passage:

 I recently had an experience that got me to thinking about this gospel principle in more depth than I have before.
 I do have a basic understanding of why having opposition is important in our lives.
 That in order to grow, we must experience trials.
 Or that for good and righteousness to even exist, there must be an evil.
 We cannot know happiness unless we have also experienced sadness.

 But last week, as I was driving through a blinding snowstorm to pick up The Maestro from the airport after his flight was canceled, I began to understand yet another reason why we need this opposition.
-If you've never driven in a whiteout, I will attempt to tell you what it's like.
-(I've also written about a couple harrowing drives through whiteouts before HERE and HERE.)
+If you’ve never driven in a whiteout, I will attempt to tell you what it’s like.

 First of all, the name whiteout is not accidental.
 Everything is white.
-The sky, the snow, the ground, the fog--all of it.
-In fact, it's kind of like a blackout, except it's white.
+The sky, the snow, the ground, the fog—all of it.
+In fact, it’s kind of like a blackout, except it’s white.
 Depending on its severity, you have very little visibility.
 In this particular storm, I was driving at about 5-10 mph, and stopping often to get my bearings.
 I had no idea where the road ended and the landscaping began (because it was all snow anyway).
 I had no idea where the turn offs were to get to the airport terminal until a sign would pop out at me when I was only a few feet away.
 I felt very lost and afraid.

 This is a photo I took with my phone during that drive.
 I took it while I was stopped to get my bearings.
 When I looked at the photo, it was interesting to me that the camera had a better ability to see the tiny bit of contrast in the light than I did, because I could only see the sign in real life.
 I could not see the light poles or those trees in the distance at all.